guisaliba/tic-tac-bun/README.md

 git clone https://github.com/guisaliba/tic-tac-bun.git
 ```

-Make sure to be at project's root folder then run `bun run dev` in the command line.
+Then you can run `bun run dev` in the command line to build the project locally.
 </samp>